zli117/CyberKeeb2040/README.md

 [V1 parts list and build instructions](Docs/BuildInstructions_V1.md)

 ## PCB
 Everything is in [PCB/MainBoard](PCB/MainBoard) dir.
 Designed with Kicad 7.0.
 Make sure `Perfect DOS VGA 437 Font` is intalled on Windows, or if you use Arch, install the [ttf-perfectdos](https://aur.archlinux.org/packages/ttf-perfectdos) package.
 [PCB/MainBoard/Gerber](PCB/MainBoard/Gerber) dir contains the Gerber files for three fab houses: [JLCPCB](PCB/MainBoard/Gerber/JLCPCB/), [PCBWay](PCB/MainBoard/Gerber/PCBWay/), and [OSHPark](PCB/MainBoard/Gerber/OSHPark/).
-For JLCPCB and PCBWay, **make sure to select the Castellated Holes option** (this will increase the price, but it's better to be safe on the quality side).
+For JLCPCB and PCBWay, **make sure to select the Castellated Holes option** (this will increase the price, but I found it necessary for good castellated holes).

 ## Frame
 The frame has three acrylic plates and is held together with screws and standoffs.